Skip to main content

 Illinois Medicaid is also required to cover abortion care.

-An employer's health plan may not be considered "insured."
-So, the plan may not be covered by state insurance laws.
+An employer's health plan may not be considered “insured.”
+If that’s the case, the plan may not be covered by state insurance laws.
 Ask your employer to find out what benefits are offered under your employer's plan.

 Use this chart from the ACLU of Illinois to find out if your insurance covers abortion.